 The exhibition will open with a reception on Thursday, October 13 from 5 to 8 PM.
 Guests are asked to sign up in advance using this online form.

-ISLAA is open from 12 to 6 PM on Tuesday through Friday.
+ISLAA is open Tuesday through Friday from 12 to 6 PM.
 Face coverings are recommended but not required while on site.
 Although walk-ins are allowed, visitors are encouraged to book appointments in advance through ISLAA’s online scheduler.

 ISLAA EXHIBITION TALKS

 In conjunction with the exhibition, ISLAA will present a series of live and prerecorded talks on the work of Anna Bella Geiger, Magali Lara, Lea Lublin, and Margarita Paksa.
 Geiger and Lara will discuss the role of cartography in their work in two separate online conversations on February 2 and February 7.
 Scholars Stephanie Weber and Ionit Behar will present prerecorded lectures, published online, that situate map-making strategies within Lublin’s and Paksa’s careers.